Last updated on April 30th, 2023 at 03:41 am

 The Drago might not have the history of the Solution or the Instinct line, but this Scarpa creation has quickly built a name as one of the best shoes for indoor bouldering currently on the market.

 The shoe takes a lot of inspiration from the Instinct line, with a few extra tricks up its sleeve.
-The heel design is an almost carbon copy of the Instinct, a good thing too, as this one our favorite features of the Instinct.
+The heel design is an almost carbon copy of the Instinct, a good thing too, as this is one of our favorite features of the Instinct.

 The shoe utilizes Scarpa’s new PCB-tension system.
-Similar to La Sportiva P3 Platform, this orange strip down the center of the sole helps maintain the shoes aggressive profile, distributes power throughout your foot, as well as helping maintain a snug and responsive fit.
+Similar to La Sportiva P3 Platform, this orange strip down the center of the sole helps maintain the shoe’s aggressive profile, distributes power throughout your foot, as well as helping maintain a snug and responsive fit.

 We Don’t Like